Antibiotic Prescriptions and Natural Alternatives

 So are there natural alternatives to these drugs and is it possible that a natural alternative might provide the type of resistance that the body does not develop immunity toward?
 There are substances which are of significant interest and have at least significant potential in the arena of antibiotics.
 Propolis has been discussed at length through our website and is one such substance.
 But the cost of taking a drug from discovery to market is estimated at around £700m.
 And that is the cost on Pounds GB and applicable to UK and European markets, in the USA it is considerably higher.
-Then of course there’s the resistance from the drug companies via their powerful lobbyists who act to prevent the progress of any naturally derived substances from entering the markets.
+Then, of course, there’s the resistance from the drug companies via their powerful lobbyists who act to prevent the progress of any naturally derived substances from entering the markets.

 Colin McKay, from the European Federation of the Pharmaceutical Industries and Associations, said: “It is very difficult to make economically viable models for antibiotics.”

-“With heart medication or anti-depressants a lot of people take them for a long time so you can make money back.
+“With heart medication or anti-depressants, a lot of people take them for a long time so you can make money back.
 An antibiotic that works is unlikely to be used for more than a couple of weeks.”

 Now taking the step from having a serious issue with the over-prescribing of antibiotics and its associated consequences on the body developing a lasting resistance, to suggesting that propolis or any other substance for that matter, might be a solution, is taking a very long step indeed.
-Clearly there are middle stages that must be explored and we haven’t really made sufficient inroads into the necessary clinical research at this stage.
-But from what has been researched, their is a clear indication of ‘potential’ and many deem it significant enough potential to warrant additional stages of research.
+Clearly, there are middle stages that must be explored and we haven’t really made sufficient inroads into the necessary clinical research at this stage.
+But from what has been researched, there is a clear indication of ‘potential’ and many deem it significant enough potential to warrant additional stages of research.

 Propolis and its benefits have been under review by the World Health Organization and they consider it a ‘natural cure’.
 Its popularity is ever increasing, due to concentrations of flavonoids which appear to be responsible for the antibiotic effects of Propolis.
 Flavonoids are not only antibacterial substances, they are also active for the treatment of ulcers, rheumatism, flu and cold symptoms along with respiratory ailments and other breathing issues.
-In a sense this gives us a broader range of uses than most prescription antibiotics can.
-We must yet learn the longer term impact of using propolis and to see whether or not the body creates a natural resistance to the properties of the substance.
+In a sense, this gives us a broader range of uses than most prescription antibiotics can.
+We must yet learn the long term impact of using propolis and to see whether or not the body creates a natural resistance to the properties of the substance.